Tehina Chocolate Spread

 Sweetener in Tehina Chocolate Spread

-The amount I use is very reasonable; no wonder it is so delicious: more room for the gravest stuff!
+The amount I use is very reasonable; no wonder it is so delicious: more room for the good stuff!
 The amount of sweetener I use is way below the amount used in commercial spreads, naturally and deliciously augmenting the ratio of Tehina and chocolate per serving.
-Attention sugar-restricted friends: You’ll love to hear that you can even make it without sugar or other sweetener altogether, using Stevia or Truvia instead of the agave used here, or even a dozen plump pitted medjool dates.
+Attention sugar-restricted friends: You’ll love to hear that you can even make it without sugar or other sweetener altogether, using erythritol instead of the agave used here.
+Date syrup works great too!

-Please do not use honey in this tehina chocolate spread recipe, as it adds a very good but unwelcome layer of flavor in the spread; stick with the perfectly neutral-tasting agave syrup.
+Please do not use honey in this tehina chocolate spread recipe, as it adds a very good but unwelcome layer of flavor in the spread; stick with the neutral-tasting sweeteners I am listing.
 Likewise, do not substitute anything for the coconut milk, and use the full-fat kind, it is responsible for the amazing creaminess of the spread.

 This is a nice large recipe, and will yield you about 2 pints.
 It won’t last you too long: it’s that good!
 Here’s a perfect way to satisfy your craving, the superfoods, gluten-free, dairy-free, low-carb, natural and delicious way.
 What more could you possibly ask for?
 You’re welcome!